 Integrated, simply means the ecosystem incorporates a variety of symbiotic elements like finfish, mollusks, and plants.

 Multi is self explanatory too, and refers to various food resource and consumption environments.

 Trophic is where the mystery unfolds.
 In biology TROPHIC refers to nutrition and the feeding habits and food relationships of different organisms in a food chain.

 Today, thankfully, we have access to powerful small enterprise blockchain networks that can keep track of the huge volume of BIG DATA generated by RAS IMTA.
-Using blockchain, AI – artificial intelligence and machine learning can monitor complex systems in real time and either make suggestions for manual adjustment, or in some cases make the adjustments automatically.
+Using the backbone of our IPFS blockchain network, AI – artificial intelligence and machine learning can monitor complex systems in real time and either make suggestions for manual adjustment, or in some cases make the adjustments automatically using SCADA technology.
 We will also be able to trace our product from the moment it comes out of the ocean to your plate.

-When seaweed uses nutrients from fish waste that is generated in their shared environment, it is aquaponics in its purest and most natural form.
+We elevate it to an even more complex level; When seaweed absorbs nutrients from the fish waste that is generated in their somewhat shared environment, it is aquaponics in its purest and most natural form.

-When was the last time you heard of a seafood company or farm that delivers Zero Waste, plus … is Carbon Neutral and Climate Positive?
+When was the last time you heard of a seafood company or farm that produces Zero Waste, plus … is Carbon Neutral and Climate Positive?

-The sad truth … it’s really rare and you probably haven’t.
+The sad truth … it’s rare and you probably haven’t – until now.